Shourya1009/python-learning/readme.md

 A structured collection of notes, beginner-friendly examples, practice scripts, and small projects created while learning Python from scratch.

-This repository follows a **step-by-step learning approach**, starting from fundamentals and gradually moving toward advanced topics and real projects.
+This repository follows a **step-by-step learning path**, starting from core fundamentals and gradually moving toward advanced concepts and practical projects.

 ---

 ## 📚 What You'll Learn Here

-This repo is organized in progressive order:
+This repository is organized in a progressive order so you can learn Python systematically.

 ### 1️⃣ Python Fundamentals